Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 Counselling and psychotherapy can benefit anyone experiencing distress and difficulties, at any stage of life.
 Whether your issue can be, or has been, clinically diagnosed or not, is irrelevant.

 Life can and will deal us many blows over the course of our lives.
-Our emotional, psychological and behavioural responses to those difficulties do not need to be deemed pathological or abnormal to justify getting support.
+Our emotional, psychological and behavioural responses to those difficulties do not need to be classified as pathological or abnormal to justify getting support.
 We all need additional external help at times; there’s nothing strange or shameful about that.

 Getting Counselling or Psychotherapy does not mean you’re crazy, weak, or a lost cause.
-It’s not only completely normal, but also healthy to reach out and get a kind helping hand from an objective, trained professional.
+It’s not only completely normal, but also healthy and effective, to reach out and get a kind helping hand from an objective, trained professional.

 Getting support simply means you get to feel better, clearer, stronger and happier, sooner, rather than later.